RusticiSoftware/TinCan_Prototypes/README.md

 ##Overview

-###This package contains server and client prototypes for the Tin Can API.
+###This package contains client prototypes for the Tin Can API.
 * Client prototypes (see ClientPrototypes/index.html for details)
 	* GolfExample\_TCAPI : a converted SCORM course
 	* JsTetris\_TCAPI : Tetris